 The conditions of diabetes and prediabetes are associated with being overweight or obese, and Prediabetics can avoid becoming diabetics through exercise and proper diet.
 However, obesity, the most significant risk factor for type 2 diabetes, is increasing rapidly as a global epidemic that threatens to offset many medical advances to increase longevity.

 What will the future bring?
 The prevalence of type 2 diabetes will continue to increase until the diabesity epidemic is brought under control.
+And instead of attacking diabetes, head-on doctors are working on ways to reduce the obesity that fuels diabetes.
+In fact, researchers have identified a key enzyme that sabotages weight loss when we are dieting.

 A report at the beginning of the year showed that a diet rich in fruits and vegetables helps ward off chronic diseases and increases lifespan.
 The end of the year saw a report in which researchers found the healthiest options when comparing the Atkins, Rosedale, Paleo, Mediterranean and DASH Diet plans.